lowRISC/opentitan/hw/ip/lc_ctrl/doc/_index.md

 See the [OTP controller]({{< relref "hw/ip/otp_ctrl/doc/_index.md#secret-vs-non-secret-partitions">}}) for more details.

-#### OTP Accessibility Summary and Impact of PROVISION_EN
+#### OTP Accessibility Summary and Impact of PROVISION_RD_EN and PROVISION_WR_EN

-A subset of secret collateral is further access-controlled by the life cycle PROVISION_EN signal.
+A subset of secret collateral is further access-controlled by the life cycle PROVISION_WR_EN signal.
 These are

 - RMA_UNLOCK_TOKEN